December 29, 2019

 Large, unsigned bust

-Irregular, raised triple rim with wide outer margins
+Irregular, raised triple rims on over-sized planchet with very wide margin

 Obverse die a "Cast Copy" of our Die Pair 1